ibtisam-iq/Agri2Ops/README.md

 ## 🚀 About This Repository

-SilverOps is not just a repository, but a reflection of my growth as a **DevOps Engineer**.
+SilverOps is not just a repository, but a reflection of my transition as a **DevOps Engineer**.
 It holds my projects, experiments, and hands-on work to:

 - **CI/CD Pipelines**
 - **Automation with Ansible, Terraform, and Jenkins**